Find Most Frequent Element in an Array

 Solution Idea

-Now, the critical question is: how can we improve the time complexity?
+Now, the critical question is: How can we improve the time complexity?
 Searching is an essential operation in the problem.
-Can we think of a way to improve the time complexity of searching?
+Can we think to improve the time complexity of searching to improve the overall complexity?

 If we sort the array, then all duplicate elements will get placed adjacent to each other.
 We can easily scan the array, count the frequency of each element, and return the element with the max frequency.
 Compared to the above approach, this ensures that the frequency is calculated only once for each unique element.